scottcgi/MojoJS-Animation/README.md

 /**
  * Animate with config.
  *
- * the params is optional and no order limit, they can be:
+ * the variable params is optional and no order limit, they can be:
  *
  * duration (Number)  : animation time.
  * isQueue  (Boolean) : inqueue or concurrent.
  * complete (Function): complete callback.
  * args     (Array)   : complete function args.
  * easing   (String)  : easing function name.
- * config   (Object)  : params in object and three more settings:
+ * config   (Object)  : variable params in object and three more settings:
  *   {
  *       id       (String) : the animation id.
  *       appendTo (String) : callback when animation of this id is completed.